JYCabello/DeFuncto/docs/core/discriminated_unions.md

     | Email email -> getByEmail email
     | Id id -> getById id
 ```
-You might notice that while the final match looks a bit noisier than our final version, the definition of the union is precise and succint.
-Ignoring that we can pass any email as a string (which we would solve with a Validation or a Result, but it's out of scope here), we have a structure telling us that you need to pass a number that represents a user ID or an Email.
+You might notice that while the final match looks a bit more verbose than our C# version, the definition of the union is precise and succint.
+Ignoring that we can pass any email as a string or a negative number as an ID (which we would solve with a Validation or a Result, but it's out of scope here), we have a structure telling us that you need to pass a number that represents a user ID or an Email.
+### The workaround
 To achieve the same in C#, we have to add a bit of noise:
 ```cs
 public record UserEmail(string Value);